Batch Changes team

 - We aim to improve the developer experience of working on the Batch Changes and the larger Sourcegraph codebase as we work on it.
 We do that by allowing ourselves to set aside time to implement improvements if we see a chance to do so.
 For example: it’s okay to spend half a day improving our test tooling if we know that it will make things easier for us and others in the future.

-Our team has two Slack channels, one public (#batch-changes-chat) and one private (#batch-changes-team).
+Our team has two Slack channels, one for everyone (#batch-changes) and one just for us (#batch-changes-internal).
 Our default is to use the public channel.